521 Exhibition East: History

 The 521 Exhibition East is the last surviving streetcar route to serve the Canadian National Exhibition.
-In April 1980, the name "Exhibition East" was finally made official, from the former streetcar route name, "King Exhibition."
+In August 1980, the name "Exhibition East" was finally made official, from the former streetcar route name, "King Exhibition."
 This streetcar route operated on special occasions and events that took place at Exhibition Place, such as the Canadian National Exhibition, and the Molson Indy.
+It was only six months earlier, on February 4, 1980, that streetcars serving the route began displaying a route number for the first timehaving previously shown only a route nameas the route briefly became 521 King Exhibition, before becoming 521 Exhibition East.

 Route 521 operated from Richmond, via Victoria and Queen Streets, then west to Church Street.
 It continued west on King Street, south on Bathurst Street, and then west on Fleet Street, proceeding directly to the Exhibition Loop.

 On the other hand, another streetcar route named 522 Exhibition West operated alongside 521.
 This route operated from Dundas West Station, where it would run south on Roncesvalles, east on King Street, south on Dufferin, straight to the Dufferin Gates at Exhibition Place.
 This streetcar route, like route 521, operated only on special occasions.
 Labour Day in 1986 marked its final day of service.
 It was later replaced by the 93 Exhibition West bus but was reinstated for one year in 1995 during the CNE.